robz/reasonml.github.io/docs/overview.md

 ## Variants

-Variant types model values that may assume one of many known forms.
+Variant types model values that may assume one of many known variations.
 This feature is similar to "enums" in other languages, but each variant form may optionally specify data that is carried along with each (capitalized) name.